MISO01/pdf-translator/README.md

 ⸻

-🌍 Deployment on Render.com
+🚀 Deploy on Render.com
 	1. Push this project to GitHub
-	2. Go to Render.com, create a New Web Service
+	2. Go to Render, create a New Web Service
-	3. Set the following configs:
+	3. Set the following:

 	•	Build Command:

 pip install -r requirements.txt

 	•	Start Command:

 streamlit run src/app.py --server.port $PORT --server.headless true

 	•	Environment Variables:
-Add DEEPSEEK_API_KEY with your actual key
+	•	DEEPSEEK_API_KEY
+	•	OPENAI_API_KEY (optional)

-	4. After deployment, you’ll get a public .onrender.com link.
+	4. You’ll get a public .onrender.com link.

 ⸻

 📸 Screenshots (Optional)

-You can add UI screenshots or GIFs here to show the translation in action.
+You can add a screenshot here:
+	•	Original vs Translated aligned view
+	•	Sentence hover & retranslate button
+	•	DOCX export result

 ⸻

 📜 License

-This project is released under the MIT License.
+MIT License.
+Feel free to fork, remix, and contribute.

 ⸻

 👩‍💻 Author

-Created by Miso Kim
+Built by Miso Kim
-Feel free to open issues or pull requests!
+If you like it or want to collaborate, feel free to open an issue or PR!

 ---